 The PW2PA Alliance is passionate about undertaking its projects with environmental care, aiming to minimise any adverse impacts associated with their construction and long-term operation.
 We appreciate our South Australian environment and know that we are operating within communities that are also deeply interested in maintaining and, where possible, enhancing their natural and cultural surroundings.

-As a part of PW2PA’s commitment to caring for the environment, the projects will:
+As a part of the Alliance’s commitment to caring for the environment, the projects are:

-- Provide a supportive environmental culture by embracing actions that contribute to a sustainable future
+- providing a supportive environmental culture by embracing actions that contribute to a sustainable future;

-- Minimise our environmental impacts and prevent pollution by applying a hierarchy of controls to eliminate, substitute or mitigate such impacts
+- minimising our environmental impacts and preventing pollution by applying a hierarchy of controls to eliminate, substitute or mitigate such impacts;

-- Promote the efficient use of energy, reduction of waste and recycling of materials in all activities
+- promoting the efficient use of energy, reduction of waste and recycling of materials in all activities;

-- Comply with environmental legal requirements and approval conditions applicable to the project
+- complying with environmental legal requirements and approval conditions applicable to the project; and

-- Engage with the relevant stakeholders and community representatives on a regular basis with the aim to inform and build strong relationships.
+- engaging with relevant stakeholders and community representatives on a regular basis, with the aim to inform and build strong relationships.

-The PW2PA projects operate in accordance with a Construction Environmental Management Plan (CEMP), which describes the management of environment risks associated with the project and controls our actions, to ensure that our practices are fully compliant.
+The PW2PA Alliance projects operate in accordance with a Construction Environmental Management Plan (CEMP), which describes the management of environment risks associated with the project and controls our actions to ensure that our practices are fully compliant.

-The PW2PA Alliance is committed to working with South Australian based business, in particular regional and Aboriginal businesses for the delivery of the projects.
+The PW2PA Alliance is committed to working with South Australian based businesses, in particular, regional and Aboriginal businesses for the delivery of the projects.

-Businesses who have previously registered through the initial EOI process will be automatically registered into Felix by the Contracts and Procurement Team (no further action required).
+Businesses that have previously registered through the initial EOI process, will be automatically registered into Felix by the Contracts and Procurement Team (no further action required).